 - A non-stockholder based governance system: To choose a different mechanism for corporate governance, i.e, assign the responsibility for monitoring managers to someone other than stockholders. - A better objective than maximizing stock prices?
-To choose a different objective for the firm. - Maximize stock prices but minimize side costs: To maximize stock price, but reduce the potential for conflict and breakdown: - Making managers (decision makers) and employees into stockholders - Protect lenders from expropriation - By providing information honestly and promptly to financial markets - Minimize social costs
+To choose a different objective for the firm, either by shifting to a different metric or stakeholder group(s). - Maximize stock prices but minimize side costs: To maximize stock price, but reduce the potential for conflict and breakdown: - Making managers (decision makers) and employees into stockholders - Protect lenders from expropriation - By providing information honestly and promptly to financial markets - Minimize social costs